serginator/dotfiles/README.md

 ### Uninstalling on linux
 ```
-cd dotfiles # go to your dotfiles folder
+cd dotfiles #go to your dotfiles folder
-.uninstall.sh
+./uninstall.sh
 ```

 It will restore your `~/.dotfiles_backup`

+## Why use the scripts?

+Sometimes you have to use a computer that is not yours, and we are all used to our aliases, which makes us forget the real commands.
+If you install and uninstall your scripts keeping a backup of the older ones, you can use your aliases everywhere :)